johnkaiser/qzforms/README.txt

 to go on your system or use it as a starting point for what you need.
-Consult the spawn-fcgi documentation for further details. qzforms.init contains an Options section which will contain some of the same data as using in the install script, set the values to match.
+Consult the spawn-fcgi documentation for further details. qzforms.init contains an Options section which will contain some of the same data as used in the install script, set the values to match.

 Web Server